zed-industries/zed/docs/src/configuring_zed__key_bindings.md

 ## Predefined keymaps

 We have a growing collection of pre-defined keymaps in [zed repository's keymaps folder](https://github.com/zed-industries/zed/tree/main/assets/keymaps).
+You may apply these key bindings to your own IDE by pasting the pre-defined keymaps into your keymap.json config.

 ## Custom key bindings